Tips for Dealing with Homesickness

 - Discuss what camp will be like before your child leaves.
 Consider role-playing anticipated situations, such as picking out clothes in the morning, asking for help when necessary, or managing the bedtime routine without parent involvement.

-- Send a note or care package ahead of time to arrive the first day of camp.
+- Send a letter ahead of time to arrive the first day of camp.
 Acknowledge, in a positive way, that you will miss your child.
 For example, you can say “I am going to miss you, but I know that you will have a good time at camp.”

 - Don’t bribe.
 Linking a successful stay at camp to a material object sends the wrong message.
 The reward should be your child’s newfound confidence and independence.